John Catron: Supreme Court tenure

 Despite Catron's opinion in the Dred Scott v.
 Sandford case and his pro-slavery stance, Catron resented the secession of his home state of Tennessee because he felt the American Union should be preserved at all costs, a reflection of his Jacksonian views.
 Following President Abraham Lincoln's inauguration, Catron left to "ride circuit" in the states of Missouri, Tennessee, and Kentucky.
 However, when Catron attempted to return to Nashville to perform his circuit duties, he was told that his very life could be in danger due to his views.
 Catron was forced to flee the state of Tennessee and reside permanently in Louisville, Kentucky, away from his wife and friends, who sympathized with the Confederacy.
 Catron's stance on the southern rebels was to "punish treason and will."
 This belief was present in his ruling in United States v.
 Republican Banner Officers (C.C.D.
 Tenn.
 1863).
 This case raised the issue of whether non-personal property could be confiscated due to the federal Confiscation Act of 1861.
 The Republican Banner was a newspaper that at the time, was spreading very anti-Union and pro-Confederacy propaganda throughout the South.
 The employees of the Banner argued that because the newspaper was not a personal property, it could not be confiscated.
 In this case, Catron ruled that the Act authorized the confiscation.
 Catron argued that when, "there being then a formidable rebellion in progress, the intention of Congress in enacting this law must have been to deter persons from so using and employing their property as to aid and promote the insurrection.".
 Even to the end of his legal and judicial career, Catron held fast to his protection of the rights of states and his stance on preserving the Union whatever the cost.

 Death

 Catron died on May 30, 1865, at the age of 79.
 He is interred at Nashville's Mount Olivet Cemetery.
 He was the last remaining federal judge on the bench appointed by President Van Buren.

 After Catron's death, Congress eliminated his seat from the Court under the Judicial Circuits Act of 1866 as a way to prevent President Andrew Johnson from appointing any justices.
+Catron is the only Supreme Court judge to neither replace someone nor be replaced (he was appointed due to an expansion of the Court and his seat was abolished following his death).